Members of EACAS

 Dr. Richard Twine (UK) Richard Twine works at the intersection of critical animal studies, environmental sociology, gender studies and science and technology studies.
 He is Senior Lecturer in Social Sciences at Edge Hill University, UK as well as Co-Director of the Centre for Human/Animal Studies (CfHAS).
 His PhD, completed in 2002, brought together the ecofeminist critique of dualism with that found in much recent sociological writings in order to further probe the basis for intersectionality.
 He is the author of the book Animals as Biotechnology – Ethics, Sustainability and Critical Animal Studies (Routledge 2010), as well as several articles and book chapters on science studies, posthumanism, ecofeminism, veganism, bioethics, and critical animal studies.
 He is also co-editor with Nik Taylor (Flinders University, Australia) of The Rise of Critical Animal Studies – From the Margins to the Centre (Routledge, 2014).
 Between 2002 and 2012 he held research positions at Lancaster University (specifically the ESRC Centre for Economic and Social Aspects of Genomics).
 He has also worked at the Institute of Education in London and the University of Glasgow.
 His current research primarily centres on the relationships between climate change, food practices and human/animal relations.

 Dr. Tereza Vandrovcová (Czech Republic) has a Ph.D. in Sociology from the Faculty of Arts, Charles University in Prague, Czech Republic.
 She aspires to establish and popularize sociological animal studies in the Czech Republic.
 Her book “Animal as an Experimental Object: a Sociological Reflection” (in Czech) has been published in 2011.
-She also co-organized the International European Critical Animal Studies Conference in Prague.
+She also co-organized the second European Critical Animal Studies Conference in Prague.
 She teaches Animal Studies at the Charles University, Masaryk University and University of New York in Prague (UNYP), and Social Psychology at UNYP.
 Her research interests include critical animal studies, bioethics, qualitative methodology and sociology of science.
 In 2012 she became the Institute for Critical Animal Studies ‘Tyke Scholar of Year’ and between 2013 and 2015 she was a Regional Director of the Institute for Critical Animal Studies, Europe.
 She is a co-founder of Czech Vegan Society (Česká veganská společnost).
 Email: Tereza@Vandrovcova.cz